Do More with Less

 12 Ways to Get More Done

-In each of the four areas of get more done, in less time with less effort and with fewer resources there are three major strategies.
+In each of the four areas of getting more done, in less time with less effort and with fewer resources there are three major strategies.

 This gives us 12 growth strategies that we can apply to any project.
 Applying one strategy will give us a good boost, applying several will give us a big boost and applying all of them…